 Changes in tracked changes COVID-19: National Endowment for the Arts Funding

 The Coronavirus Aid, Relief, and Economic Security Act (CARES) included $75 million in funding for the National Endowment for the Arts to administer for COVID-19 assistance.
-Of the total, 40% of funding is being administered in partnership with state arts agencies, and the remaining resources have been delivered through direct one-time grants to eligible nonprofit arts organizations across the country to help these entities and their employees endure the economic hardships caused by the forced closure of their operations due to the spread of COVID-19.
+Of the total, 40% of funding was administered in partnership with state arts agencies, and the remaining resources have been delivered through direct one-time grants to eligible nonprofit arts organizations across the country to help these entities and their employees endure the economic hardships caused by the forced closure of their operations due to the spread of COVID-19.

 On July 1, 2020, the NEA announced federal grants of $50,000 each to support personnel and facilities costs for 64 orchestras nationwide in response to the COVID-19 pandemic.
 The Endowment’s grant announcement describes the broad distribution of awards among small, medium, and large organizations, and across locations that are urban, rural, and in-between.
 Out of more than 3,100 eligible applications, available funding supports 855 grants.

-IN ADDITION, THE NEA HAS ANNOUNCED FLEXIBILITY FOR CURRENT GRANTEES AND FY21 APPLICANTS:
+For FY21, the NEA received an appropriation of $167.5 million, $5.25 million more than the 2020 enacted levels.
+The NEA is also permitted by Congress to provide flexibility for grantees’ use of funds in fiscal years 2019, 2020, and 2021.
+Further details will be announced by the NEA.

 NEA CARES Act Grants Announced (July 1, 2020)